Webinar: How to Approach and Engage with the Gatekeepers of the Art World (a 4-Part Series), with Sharon Louden

 Learn how to best time your approach, when to follow-up, and controlling your expectations and reasoning.

 How to continue and maintain your new relationships with galleries, curators, collectors and museums.

 $100.00 for the entire 4-part series.

 Schedule a private consultation with Sharon Louden to get tips, pointers and guidance on your own career advancement – exclusively for registrant's of this webinar.
 Appointments will be offered in late June and sign-up details will be given out during the webinar; the cost for a 45-minute One-on-One consultation ($90) is not included in webinar registration.

 ABOUT SHARON LOUDEN

 Sharon Louden graduated with a BFA from the School of the Art Institute of Chicago and an MFA from Yale University, School of Art.
 Her work has been exhibited in numerous venues including the Aldrich Contemporary Art Museum, the Drawing Center, Carnegie Mellon University, Birmingham Museum of Art, Weatherspoon Art Museum and the Kemper Museum of Contemporary Art.
 Louden's work is held in major public and private collections including the Neuberger Museum of Art, Whitney Museum of American Art, National Gallery of Art, Arkansas Arts Center, Yale University Art Gallery, Weatherspoon Art Museum, and the Museum of Fine Arts, Houston, among others.
-Louden is also the editor of Living and Sustaining a Creative Life: Essays by 40 Working Artists and The Artist as Culture Producer: Living and Sustaining a Creative Life, both published by Intellect Books and distributed by the University of Chicago Press.
-For more information about Sharon Louden and her work, please refer to her websites: www.sharonlouden.com and www.livesustain.org.
+Louden is also the editor of Living and Sustaining a Creative Life: Essays by 40 Working Artists published by Intellect Books and distributed by the University of Chicago Press.
+For more information about Sharon Louden and her work, please refer to her website: www.sharonlouden.com.